motion/orbit/notes/next.md

-High Level to Launch:
+Technical high level:

 1. Build System / Split Out
    1. App Editing CLI
    2. Environment improvements
 2. Making non-syncing data providers like Postgres
-3. UI Kitchen Sink
-   1. Should be pretty comprehensive and can serve as the demo
-   2. Lots of sub-fixing for performance and various polish in current components
-4. App Configuration
+3. App Configuration
-5. P2P Syncing / Config Sync system
+4. P2P Syncing / Config Sync system
-6. Onboarding, Settings, Account
+5. Onboarding, Settings, Account
-7. Website
+6. Website
-8. Documentation
+7. Documentation

+---

+Product high level:

+# GET CUSTOM APPS WORKING!

+All custom apps take the same form to start:

+1. Query data from (CSV, Postgres, Redshift, Google Sheets, S3, GraphQL, Stripe)
+2. Show data in a table with (multiselect, sorting, filtering, searching)
+3. Select items in that table and see a form with the values (String, Date, ??)
+4. Have an action button on that table to then send form data to (Email, Salesforce, Github, Slack)

 ---